Part Four in Our Series “Demolishing Your Strongholds”

 Part 3 – The Weapon of a Clear Conscience

-This blog series poses the challenge that our lives can be changed in 2017 if we are willing to demolish the strongholds we have allowed to be established in our hearts and minds.
+This blog series poses the challenge that our lives can be changed if we are willing to demolish the strongholds we have allowed to be established in our hearts and minds.
 We can break free from encrusted attitudes, set old fears aside and know victory over behaviors that have become unhealthy habits.
 For me, I want to experience the Holy Spirit’s work of “restoring in me the joy of my salvation.”

 How about you?

-In these beginning weeks of 2017 it is critical for us to acknowledge that we are engaged in spiritual warfare.
+It is critical for us to acknowledge that we are engaged in spiritual warfare.
 Our enemy seeks our destruction and his tactic is to set up “strongholds” in our lives; places where we have allowed the seeds of sin to blossom into attitudes and behaviors that are at war with the values of the kingdom of God to which we belong.

 If we want a different story to unfold for us this New Year, then we must understand two very important truths about our life with Christ.
 In this battle God secured the final victory, and God provides everything we need for daily victory.